Billiam/awesome-ironsworn/contributing.md

 * Search previous suggestions before adding a new one
 * Projects should be reasonably complete: Tools should be in a usable and useful state.
 Modules should be playable
+* Projects should be specific to Ironsworn, or a related project
 * Make individual pull requests for each suggestion
+* Pull request should have a useful title and include a link to the project, and why it's awesome.
-* Use the following format: `[resource name](link) - Description`
+* Use the following format in README.md `[resource name](link) - Description`
-* New categories, and improvements to existing categorization are welcome
+* If project does not have a unique name (ex: "Ironsworn Oracles"), use the format "[name] by [author]" (ex: "Ironsworn Oracles by Billiam) to distinguish it from other projects
 * Descriptions should be short and meaningful
-* Pull request should have a useful title and include a link to the project, and why it's awesome.
 * Maintain consistent description formatting.
 Descriptions begin with a capital letter, are a single sentence long, and should not contain a trailing full stop (.)
-* If no dedicated URL is available for the project, add it to the "Projects without URLs list", under an appropriate parent section (that does have a link).
+* If no dedicated URL is available for the poject, add it to the "Projects without URLs list", under an appropriate parent section (that does have a link).
 * Projects within in a section should be alphabetized by project name
+* New categories, and improvements to existing categorization are welcome

 Thank you for your suggestions!